Berenika14/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building users interfaces.React is an open source tha help us developers build small, reusable pieces of UI (called components)that can be easily put together to make a large-scale application.

 1. Describe component state.

+So Components are building blocks of react.
+A component 'state' displays data to the page for users.
+'setState()' schedules an update to a component’s 'state' object.
+When 'state' changes, the component responds by re-rendering(updating the state or the data that our users see).

-1. Describe props.
+3. Describe props.
+   Props are helper objects,when we want to pass information held on state inside one component to another, we pass them as props.
+Props are read only and we never make changes to them.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that effects something outside the scope of the function that`s being called.Examples of side effects are: making asynchronous API calls for data , manually updating DOM element.
+We can sync our side effects with state and props changes by passing in a dependency array as the second argument to the effect hook.